-You will access all of the C.A.S.E.
-TAC content from a web-based learning management site, which can be accessed with a log-in and password.
+You will access all the C.A.S.E.
+TAC content from a web-based learning management site (C.A.S.E.
+Institute), which can be accessed with a log-in and password.

 As a TAC Participant, you will be enrolled in cohort specific modules, to allow the site to track attendance and other data required for the program.